 "If something goes wrong [with the Kanter well], you have the potential to foul drinking water," Jackson says.

-There's also the issue of where Kanter wants to drill.
+There's also the issue of where Kanter wanted to drill.
 The site is in the eastern portion of Water Protection Area 3A, which "is by many accounts the best-conserved part of the Everglades," Matthew Cohen, a professor of forest water resources and watershed systems at the University of Florida, tells CityLab.
 "It's the part of the Everglades that probably looks closest to how the Everglades used to look."